astropy/astropy/docs/nddata/kernels.rst

 	plt.show()

-The Gaussian kernel has better smoothing properties, compared to the Box and the Tophat.
-The Box filter is not isotropic and can produce artifact (The source appears rectangular).
+The Gaussian kernel has better smoothing properties compared to the Box and the Tophat.
+The Box filter is not isotropic and can produce artifact (the source appears rectangular).
 The Mexican-Hat filter is almost noise free, but produces a negative ring around the source.
 The best choice for the filter strongly depends on the application.